 Extensive research efforts have been devoted to the testing of autonomous driving systems.
 For example, Tian et al. \cite{10.1145/3180155.3180220} introduced DeepTest, which applies image transformation to simulate potential camera noise in autonomous driving scenarios.
 Zhang et al. \cite{10.1145/3238147.3238187} developed DeepRoad, a Generative Adversarial Network (GAN)-based approach that generates test images from real-world driving scenes.
 Zhou et al. \cite{10.1145/3377811.3380422} proposed DeepBillboard, a system for generating adversarial billboards to induce potential steering errors in autonomous vehicles.

-Although significant testing efforts have been made, to the best of our knowledge, the study of fairness testing for autonomous driving systems remains under-investigated in the literature.
-From a Software Engineering (SE) perspective, fairness is considered a non-functional software property, making it an important subject for testing \cite{tseZhangHML22}.
-Fairness testing, as an emerging domain within software testing, seeks to uncover fairness issues in software systems~\cite{GalhotraBM17}.
+Although significant testing efforts have been made, to the best of our knowledge, the study of fairness testing for autonomous driving systems remains under investigation in the literature.
+From the Software Engineering (SE) perspective, fairness is considered a non-functional software property, making it an important subject for testing \cite{tseZhangHML22,tosemSunCZH24}.
+Fairness testing, as an emerging domain within software testing, seeks to uncover fairness issues in software systems~\cite{chen2022fairness}.

-Fairness issues in autonomous driving systems, such as a higher accuracy in detecting pedestrians of white ethnicity compared to black ethnicity, can perpetuate discriminatory outcomes and unequal treatment based on race.
+Fairness issues in autonomous driving systems, such as a higher accuracy in detecting male pedestrians compared to females, can perpetuate discriminatory outcomes and unequal treatment based on gender.
 This can result in harm to individuals belonging to marginalized groups, further exacerbating existing social inequalities.
 Therefore, it is crucial to prioritize fairness testing in autonomous driving systems.